BIOGRAPHY

 Zinn’s next recording was Shangri La, which started to percolate almost immediately after Grace’s Song.
 Zinn became interested in the idea of a bass-less trio and was inspired again by the haunting melodies in his head and the passion for creating a pure and accessible sound.
 He is joined on this project by the world renowned, great drummer Peter Erskine and the phenomenally talented Chris Robinson on guitar.
 Erskine hailed it as one of his favorite recordings ever.
 The three blend their talents into a beautiful, playful sound, “it’s a game raiser all the way around.
 A stretching out, off the clock kind of date, this is not so easy jazz that is easy to take.
 A high water mark for sitting down jazz fans that like to have some swinging elements in the mix, it’s just plain fun by some real pros.”
 “Atmospherics and solid-state jams exist simultaneously, peace and war work in the same space, empty canvases can turn busy at a moment’s notice, and the line between the scripted and the spontaneous is often hard to read.”

 When he is not recording and gigging, Zinn is teaching the best and the brightest jazz musicians in the country.
-He is the Director of Jazz Studies at the California State University East Bay, the Director of the San Francisco Jazz Festival High School All Star Combo, on the faculty of the University of California at Berkeley, The California Jazz Conservatory, and taught at the Brubeck Institute.
+He was the Director of Jazz Studies at the California State University East Bay for decades, the Director of the San Francisco Jazz Festival High School All Star Combo for 16 years, is still on the faculty of the University of California at Berkeley, The California Jazz Conservatory & Jazz School, and formerly taught at the Brubeck Institute.
 Zinn’s private studio is home to a list of multiple winners of full scholarships to schools such as the Boston Berklee School of Music, winners of the Jimmy Lyons Award, winners of the Downbeat best high school and college musician awards, winners of Thelonious Monk Institute scholarships, Grammy Band participants, and countless all star band members for famous jazz festivals.
 Some of his students include Dayna Stephens, Mark Zelesky, Chad Lefkowitz-Brown, Albert Baliwas, Jill Ryan, Natalie Cressman, Remy LeBoef, Pat Carroll, Hitomi Oba, Jesse Scheinen, Ben Flocks, and Kenny Shanker.
-He has directed Ambrose Akinmusire, Justin Brown, and Elena Pinderhughes in student ensembles.
+He has also directed Ambrose Akinmusire, Justin Brown, Elena Pinderhughes, and Zach Ostroff in ensembles.

-Zinn is currently enjoying the balance of his personal creative endeavors, being a bandleader, as well as a sideman, and teacher.
-He lives in Alameda, CA with his wife and two children.
+Zinn is currently enjoying the balance of his personal creative endeavors of being a composer and bandleader, as well as a sideman and teacher.
+He lives in Alameda, CA with his wife.

 Dann Zinn is a D’Addario Artist.